janisdd/simplelightbox/README.md

 ### Changes

+- 2.10.6
+  - fixed (own) issue where images (most inner) were not properly removed
+  - removed some logging

 - 2.10.5
   - fixed flickering issue (if we switch from an image with no caption to an image with a large caption (the image size "jumps")
     - we now pre-calculate the caption box size and set the image size properly